friendsofhyperf/components/docs/en/components/compoships.md

 }
 ```

-We can use the same syntax to define the inverse of the relationship:
+We can use the same syntax to define the inverse relationship:

 ```php
 namespace App;